vladyslav-pauk/grad-stats/phd_stats/scraper/README.md

 # README for scraper.py module

 ## Overview
-This project consists of a set of Python modules designed for scraping, processing, and updating datasets related to student information from various web sources.
-It includes functionality for extracting data from webpages, cleaning and summarizing this data, and updating a local dataset with the new information.
+This package is designed for web scraping, data processing, and dataset management.
+It includes modules for fetching web page snapshots, parsing web pages for student data, and aggregating and summarizing the data.

 ## Modules
-- **data_aggregator.py**: Cleans URLs, processes student data to create summary data frames, and calculates yearly metrics.
+- **data_aggregator.py**: Methods to process URL, aggregate student data, and calculate yearly metrics.
-- **utils.py**: Handles updating and managing dataset versions, including merging new data.
+- **utils.py**: Methods to handle updating and managing dataset versions, including merging new data.
-- **page_parser.py**: Scrapes web pages for student data, extracting metadata and names.
+- **page_parser.py**: Methods to scrape web pages for student data, and extract metadata.
-- **snapshot_fetcher.py**: Fetches snapshots of webpages from the Wayback Machine.
+- **snapshot_fetcher.py**: A method to fetch snapshots of webpages from the Wayback Machine.
-- **update_placement.py**: Updates placement information from specified webpages.
+- **update_placement.py**: A method to update placement information from specified webpages.
-- **__main__.py**: Entry point for the scraping and processing script, handling command-line arguments.
+- **__main__.py**: The entry point for the scraping and processing script.

 ## Installation
 To run this project, ensure you have Python 3.x installed along with the following packages: